Graduate Job new

 At Slaughter and May we train each of our lawyers to be a multi-specialist equipped to advise on a broad range of legal matters, which at other firms would be handled by a number of different lawyers.
 We think that by broadening your training and experience, you will be a better lawyer.
 We have built a reputation for delivering innovative solutions to difficult problems.
 This reputation has been earned because each of our lawyers advises on broad legal areas, combining experience gained on one type of transaction to solve problems in another.
 In this way, our lawyers have a varied and interesting workload and ample opportunities to develop close relationships with clients.

 Much of our work has an international element and in 2018 we worked with over 250 law firms in more than 100 jurisdictions.
 We have offices in London, Brussels, Hong Kong and Beijing.
 In other jurisdictions we prefer to remain agile by leading unified, hand-picked teams of lawyers from market-leading law firms.
 All the firms we work with across the world have a reputation for excellence and independence that mirrors our own.

 At Slaughter and May we also take a different approach to time; there are no set billing or time targets.
 Some ideas take a matter of seconds but can save companies millions of pounds a year.
 The type of work we do is not always measurable in minutes.
 In this way, our lawyers are free to work collaboratively, sharing expertise and knowledge, so that they can concentrate on what matters most – the quality of the work and client service.

-We hold open days in March and April for 1st year law and non-law students.
+We hold open days for 1st year law and non-law students every year.